Lexus RX 450h (2015-2022) review

 That means the RX can’t store nearly as much power as those rivals, so it can’t offer electric-only commuting or the bigger company-car tax savings associated with zero-emissions driving.
 Yet for higher-mileage users, the fact you don’t need to charge the RX from a plug is a major benefit, and the combination of 3.5-litre V6 engine plus electric-motor assistance means performance is punchy when you need it.

 All versions of the RX 450h come with five doors and share the eye-catching ‘floating roof’ and wide spindle-shaped grille that help the car to stand out from the crowd.
-There are two body lengths: the standard 450h is a five-seater, while the RX 450h L accommodates seven thanks to a longer boot with more upright tailgate, which allows an extra row of seating in the rear.
+There are two body lengths: the standard 450h is a five-seater, while the RX 450h L can accommodate seven, thanks to a longer boot with a more upright tailgate, which allows an extra row of seating in the rear.